Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Conclusion

 \section{Conclusion}

 A recent trend of data-driven modeling is to formulate the problem in its continuous form, which facilitates a more flexible use of data in general.
-The merits of existing spatially continuous models (e.g., operator learning) and temporally continuous models (e.g., neural ODE) have been demonstrated in many science and engineering applications.
-In this work, we present a data-driven modeling framework that learns a continuous spatial-temporal model based on the techniques of operator learning and neural ODE.
+The merits of existing spatially continuous models (e.g., neural operator) and temporally continuous models (e.g., neural ODE) have been demonstrated in many science and engineering applications.
+In this work, we present a data-driven modeling framework that learns a continuous spatial-temporal model based on the techniques of neural operator and neural ODE.
 More specifically, we focus on the learning of the dynamical operator and demonstrate that the learned model is resolution-invariance in both space and time.
 We also show that the learned model can provide stable long-term simulations, even if the training data only contains short-term time series of true system states.
 In addition, we propose a hybrid optimization scheme that leverages both gradient-based and derivative-free methods and efficiently combines the use of short-term time series and long-term statistics in training the model.
 The proposed framework is studied based on three classical examples governed by partial differential equations, including the viscous Burgers' equation, the Navier--Stokes equation, and the Kuramoto--Sivashinsky equation.
 The results show that: (i) the trained model has resolution-invariance with respect to both spatial and temporal discretizations, and (ii) the hybrid optimization scheme ensures a good performance of the trained model in both matching short-term trajectories and capturing long-term system behaviors.
+Although this work mainly focuses on demonstrating the use of FNO to construct the neural dynamical operator and the iterative optimization of short-term and long-term losses, it is worth noting that other operator learning techniques (e.g., DeepONet) and optimization methods (e.g., $\epsilon-$constrained method for multiobjective optimization) can also be employed by the proposed framework.